 European Neighbourhood Policy - East - international trade in goods statistics

-The EU is one of the main trading partners for European Neighbourhood Policy-East countries ranging from 19 % of the imports to Belarus to 66 % of the exports from Moldova in 2017.
+The EU is one of the main trading partners for European Neighbourhood Policy-East countries, its share ranging from 19 % of all goods imported into Belarus in 2018 to 69 % of all goods exported from Moldova.

 This article is part of an online publication and presents information relating to recent developments for international trade in goods for the European Union (EU) and in the six countries that together form the European Neighbourhood Policy-East (ENP-East) region, namely, Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
-Note that data shown in this article for Georgia exclude the regions of Abkhazia and South Ossetia over which the government of Georgia does not exercise effective control and data for Moldova exclude Transnistria (unless otherwise stated).
-The latest data for Ukraine generally exclude the territories which are not under effective control of Ukrainian government and the illegally annexed Autonomous Republic of Crimea and the City of Sevastopol (see specific footnotes for precise coverage).
+Data shown for Georgia exclude the regions of Abkhazia and South Ossetia over which Georgia does not exercise control and the data shown for Moldova exclude areas over which the government of the Republic of Moldova does not exercise control.
+The latest data for Ukraine generally exclude the illegally annexed Autonomous Republic of Crimea and the City of Sevastopol and the territories which are not under control of the Ukrainian government (see specific footnotes for precise coverage).

 The article highlights some of the key indicators for tracing developments in international trade, with information on exports, imports and the trade balance.
 It also presents an analysis of international trade by selected product groups (based on the standard international trade classification (SITC)) and by selected partners (including an analysis of the trade positions of ENP-East countries with the EU-28).

 Exports, imports and trade balance